Committed to Excellence

 Brooksians go pro too!

-- Jenn Russell '06 plays lacrosse for the Boston Storm in The United Women's Lacrosse League (UWLX), which kicked off its inaugural season in 2016.
-Since 2008, Russell has played for the U.S. Women's National Team, and will compete at the 2017 Women’s Lacrosse World Cup.
-Russell was also a member of the World Champion 2013 Team.
+- Jen Russell '06 played lacrosse for the Boston Storm in The United Women's Lacrosse League (UWLX), which kicked off its inaugural season in 2016.
+Russell has also played for the U.S. Women's National Team, which won gold at the 2017 Women’s Lacrosse World Cup.

-- Mike Fucito '04 played seven seasons of Major League Soccer before retiring in 2015.
-The Harvard University graduate is now Career Development Manager for The Major League Soccer Players Union.
+- Mike Fucito '04 played seven seasons of Major League Soccer with the Seattle Sounders, Montreal Impact, Portland Timbers, and San Jose Earthquakes before retiring in 2015.
+The Harvard University graduate went on to an assistant coaching position for the men's soccer team at Harvard.

 The lessons she learned here serve her well to this day.
 "Rowing at Brooks prepared me for anything, because I developed my love of rowing at Brooks," explained the athlete.
 "Even at the level I’m at now, it can get pretty competitive, but if you love it, it doesn’t matter – you have fun doing it.”